bolderbrush10/SearchlightAssault/programmer-notes.md

 --      Or maybe put turrets on a cooldown after switching shooting target?

+### Feature: More features in circuit network interface

+-- Activate 'infrared mode' (target vehicles / player only) by sending a signal?

+-- etc

 ### Feature: Decorate Boostable Radius / Terrain

 -- TODO add a layer of animated glowing lines to boosted turrets?